 - Double student projects (shared projects).
 Where logistically possible, projects may be assigned to two students who will share the 10 weeks funding and time allocation (e.g. two students complete 5 weeks each).
 They must both write part of the final report and both present the findings at the end of January.

 The supervisor should select a student according to their preferred method and notify the Research Office at firstname.lastname@example.org as soon as a selection has been made.
 The Research Office will email the student with a Student Appointment form.
-The Student Appointment form must be signed by both the student and the supervisor and returned to the Research Office by 25 October 2019.
-An electronic version of the form may be downloaded here.
+The Student Appointment form must be signed by both the student and the supervisor and returned to the Research Office by 2 November 2020.

 Supervisors should note the three reporting requirements for Summer Students (two oral presentations and one written lay report) and ensure that their students will be able to meet all these requirements before signing the appointment form.

 Supervisors should not appoint students with whom they have a personal relationship (eg. partners, children) for their project, as this may give rise to a conflict of interest.